-On the 22nd January 2022, the respondent decided to try his luck alone and left Velika Kladusa at around 1 pm.
-His goal was to reach the Zeljernicka Stanica Blatusa, in Croatia, where he wanted to take a bus to go to Zagreb.
-He explained that he tried to travel alone hoping that the police would be more likely to let a single person stay and ask for asylum than a whole group.
+On January 22nd 2022, the respondent said he left Velika Kladuša at approximately 1 PM.
+He intended to reach the Zeljernicka Stanica Blatusa, in Croatia, where he wanted to take a bus to go to Zagreb.
+He explained that he tried to travel alone hoping that the police would be more likely to let a single person stay and ask for asylum than if he was with a whole group.

-From Velika Kladusa, he walked for two hours and a half until he arrived in Poljana (Bosnia), an area close to the border.
-He then kept on walking for about three hours, crossing the Croatian border through the Glina river, and then walking across the forest until he arrived in Ponikvari, Croatia, at around 6 to 7pm (45°17’49.5″N 15°55’30.6″E).
+From Velika Kladuša, he reportedly walked for two hours and a half until he arrived in Poljana (Bosnia), an area close to the border.
+He then kept on walking for about three hours, crossing the Croatian border through the Glina river, and then walking across the forest until he arrived in Ponikvari, Croatia, approximately between 6 and 7 PM (45.2970833, 15.9251667).

-There, he took shelter in a ruined house with the intent of resting for the night.
-However, about two hours later, two Croatian policemen in dark blue uniforms arrived at the door.
+There, he reportedly took shelter in a ruined house with the intent of resting for the night.
+However, about two hours later, two men, in dark blue uniforms arrived at the door.
 The respondent explained that having already been pushed back by the police a number of times, he decided to flee through the window.
-He started to run, losing his phone along the way, but the policemen quickly caught up with him and tackled him.
+According to his statement, he started to run, losing his phone along the way, but the men in uniform quickly caught up with him and tackled him.

-The two policemen then took him back to their car, a white van with the Croatian police logo, but kept on walking with him a bit further for around ten minutes.
-There, they thoroughly searched him, so much that the respondent declared “they check me like I am guilty”.
-The officers took his power bank, cable, and torch, and asked for his phone which he declared he had lost.
-Those items were not given back to him, and, again, they told him to “just shut up and wait”.
+The two uniformed men then took him back to their car, reportedly a white van with the Croatian police logo, but kept on walking with him a bit further for around ten minutes.
+There, they thoroughly searched him, so much so that the respondent declared “they check me like I am guilty”.
+He explains that the two men took his power bank, cable, and torch, and asked for his phone which he declared he had lost.
+Those items were reportedly not given back to him, and, again, they told him to “just shut up and wait”.

 About fifteen minutes later, another van arrived.
 The respondent described it as a white van without a police logo or windows in the back.
-Four masked officers dressed in a dark uniform stepped out of the van.
-The respondent’s description of the uniforms matches the uniforms normally worn by the Croatian Intervention police.
-They did not let him talk and urged him to get in the van.
+Four masked men dressed in a dark uniforms stepped out of the van.
+The respondent’s description of the uniforms corresponds to the uniforms normally worn by the Croatian Intervention police.
+He explained that they did not let him talk and urged him to get in the van.
 Reportedly, they drove recklessly for around 40 minutes until they were at the border.
 Since the respondent lost his phone, he was not able to provide the exact location of the pushback point but he indicated that it was close to Bosanska Bojna (rough coordinates: 45.199817, 16.032605).

-The respondent reported that when they stopped, the policemen pushed him out of the van and started beating him while telling him to “never come back motherfucker”.
-One officer reportedly punched him on the shoulder, another one used a wooden stick and, as he fell to the ground, the others used their feet to kick him.
+The respondent reported that when they stopped, the uniformed men pushed him out of the van and started beating him while telling him to “never come back, motherfucker”.
+One man reportedly punched him on the shoulder, another one used a wooden stick and, as he fell to the ground, the others used their feet to kick him.
 The respondent explained: “I did not say anything because they can follow me and do everything they want.
 They beat you and you just shut up”.
-He added: «here you are not human, you are like a football, you feel very powerless like you are nothing”.
+He added: “here, you are not human, you are like a football, you feel very powerless like you are nothing”.

 As soon as they let him go, the respondent started to run back to Bosnia fearing that they would keep on beating him.
-Having lost his phone, he walked back to Velika Kladusa following the traffic signs.
-The walk took him about five hours and he hence arrived at around 3 am.
+Having lost his phone, he walked back to Velika Kladuša following the traffic signs.
+According to him, the walk took him about five hours and he hence arrived at around 3 AM.

 The respondent added that the next day he went through the same route and got back to the ruined house where he was apprehended in order to look for the phone he lost while trying to run away from the police.
-He reported that he actually found it in the snow, but that a Croatian police patrol then noticed him.
+He reported that he actually found it in the snow, but that some people, described as a Croatian police patrol, then noticed him.
 He, therefore, started to run towards the Bosnian border, fearing that he would be beaten again.

-The respondent added that he ran for about one hour through the woods while the police were following him on the road with their car.
+The respondent added that he ran for about one hour through the woods while the group of people were following him on the road in their car.
 He eventually managed to cross the Glina river and thus got back to Bosnia without being caught.